RenderKit/embree/README.md

 ![][imgUserGeometry]

-This tutorial shows the use of user-defined geometry, to re-implement instancing and to add analytic spheres.
-A two-level scene is created, with a triangle mesh as ground plane, and several user geometries, that instance other scenes with a small number of spheres of different kind.
+This tutorial shows the use of user-defined geometry, to re-implement instancing, and to add analytic spheres.
+A two-level scene is created, with a triangle mesh as ground plane, and several user geometries that instance other scenes with a small number of spheres of different kinds.
-The spheres are colored using the instance ID and geometry ID of the hit sphere, to demonstrate how the same geometry, instanced in different ways can be distinguished.
+The spheres are colored using the instance ID and geometry ID of the hit sphere, to demonstrate how the same geometry instanced in different ways can be distinguished.

 Viewer